seek4science/seek/help/user-guide/model-versions.md

 ![revision comments](/images/user-guide/revision_comments.png){:.screenshot}

 After uploading, you will be able to see the two versions displayed in the metadata.

+Note that, earlier versions are only visible if logged into SEEK.
+Anonymous users can only see the latest version.

 ![two versions](/images/user-guide/two_versions.png){:.screenshot}

 # Comparing two versions of a Model